awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-tracking.md

 **Important**
 When you create a labeling job in the console, if you did not specify a label category attribute name, the **Name** of your job is used as the LabelAttributeName\.

   For example, if your label category attribute name was `point-cloud-labels` in your first labeling job, add the following to your object tracking adjustment labeling job label category configuration file\.
-To learn how to create this file, see [Create a Labeling Category Configuration File for 3D Point Cloud Labeling Jobs](sms-point-cloud-label-category-config.md)\.
+To learn how to create this file, see [Create a Labeling Category Configuration File with Label Category Attributes](sms-label-cat-config-attributes.md)\.

   ```
   {